Shredmetal/Ad_Astra_Tactical/README.md

 - Remain in this state for 3 turns and your heat management system explodes, exceeding 30 just causes damage but allows continued heat accumulation

 **Destroyed Heat Management System Effects**:
-- No storage, must continuously vent
+- No storage, must continuously radiate
-- Death caused if heat generated cannot be vented or stored
+- Death caused if heat generated cannot be radiated or stored
 - Example: Firing particle cannon (8 heat) and moving 25-27G (5 heat) with destroyed heat management in one turn (13 heat total) causes explosion

 #### 2. Movement Phase